DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

 ### If you have a published UI Extension and want to add a data integration to the same tile

-Instead of creating an app, navigate to an app that includes your published UI Extension in the Developer Platform and follow the remaining [steps](#create-an-oauth-client).
+Instead of creating an app, navigate to the app that includes your published UI Extension in the Developer Platform and follow the remaining [steps](#create-an-oauth-client).

 Open a pull request to update your existing tile with additional information about your integration—including updates to the README, image folder, and more.
-Additionally, update the `app_uuid` value in the manifest.json file to match the `app_uuid` value shown during the Developer Platform publishing process.
 Add a link to this pull request during the publishing process.

 ## Further Reading